Chasing Waterfalls in the beautiful Aberdare National Park

 Self-Catering:

-This simple cabin can accommodate a maximum of seven people on a self-catering basis.
-It is Kshs.14,000 per night for residents and $210 per night for non-residents.
+These two simple cabins run by KWS can each accommodate a maximum of seven people on a self-catering basis.
+It is KES 14,000 per night for residents and KES 27,720 per night for non-residents.
 Enjoy trout fishing, hiking and walking safaris around the area.
-To get to the cabin, use the Nyeri -Treetops gate or Naivasha-Mutubio gate.
+To get to the cabins, use the Nyeri-Treetops gate or Naivasha-Mutubio gate.

 Campsites: